esaeki/dissertation/artifacts/README.md

-■ Reproducing the Results
+# Reproducing Experimental Results (RAG SQL Rewriting on BigQuery)

+This README explains how to reproduce the experimental results (per-query and parameter-wise tables) used in the dissertation, including FAISS setup, rewriting, evaluation, and aggregation. \
-This repository provides the implementation and experiment pipeline for evaluating RAG-based SQL query rewriting on Google BigQuery.
+This repository provides the implementation and experiment pipeline for evaluating RAG-based SQL query rewriting on Google BigQuery. \
 It reproduces two key result tables in the dissertation:

     1. Per-query performance table (equivalence and slot reduction per query)